strongloop/loopback-example-facade/README.md

  - **Clients** (in blue) - "Tablet App", "Phone App", "Web App" - represent potential channel specific client applications
  - **Facade** - The API's that provide public facing interfaces.
 They orchestrate the discrete Microservices
  - **Microservices** - In principal, are micro applications, and provide a simple component oriented application development.
 In our architecture we have considered microservices (/microapplications) as the individual units of business logic and provide simple service interfaces for banking transactions.
 They encapsulate and abstract, legacy applications (internal core banking services) and other complex proprietery softwares in general referred to as `System of Records`.
- - **Internal Services** - Existing services (mostly SOAP, REST, and proprietary HTTP) that accomplishes the goals of a Service Oriented Architecture(SoA) to integrate systems.
+ - **Internal Services** - Existing services (mostly SOAP, REST, and proprietary HTTP) that accomplishes the goals of a Service Oriented Architecture(SoA).
 The extent of traditional SOA infrastructure required is based on the complexity of the legacy systems.
+SOA infact expanded out of the integration problem in legacy systems.
    * Some of the systems accept only flat files as input, file adapters will be needed to connect with them.
    * domain specific systems often have a message broker as a means of accepting communication
    * monolithic single install systems may have online transaction wrappers installed with them